Cipherion-Market-Research/Century-Support/data/llm_composite.md

 Removals or terminations of expert contributors in the CipheX ecosystem follow their smart contracts, which outline services, engagement terms, and compensation.
 Enforcement is handled via protocol-level governance.
 CipheX plans to establish an independent compensation and review committee to oversee contributor agreements, including continuation, changes, or termination decisions.
 This committee will adopt governance models from traditional public companies and industry best practices, supporting CipheX's move toward more transparent, regulation-aligned operational structures.

 ### Pre-Launch Centurion Trading
-Aside from the Centurion Capital Pool, currently comprised primarily of contributions from existing CipheX relationships, participation in the pre-commercial testing of Alpha CPX by new Presale contributors during the remainder of the Presale period will no longer be available.
+Aside from the Centurion Capital Pool, currently comprised primarily of contributions from existing CipheX relationships, participation in the pre-commercial testing of Alpha CPX by new contributors is no longer available.

 ### Pre-Launch Loss Coverage
-Except for current contributors verified to participate in the Centurion Capital Pool for pre-commercial testing of Alpha CPX, this section no longer applies to any new Presale contributors during the remainder of the Presale period.
+Except for current contributors verified to participate in the Centurion Capital Pool for pre-commercial testing of Alpha CPX, this section no longer applies to any new contributors.

 ### Centurion Commercial Launch
 Alpha CPX has adopted an automated sliding volume-based market execution fee model to meet evolving regulatory requirements.
 Under this structure, market execution fees are based on trading volume regardless of trade outcomes, ensuring a standardized and transparent cost framework.
 This structure enhances accessibility across jurisdictions while promoting regulatory adherence, operational transparency, and a straightforward fee model aligned with commonly accepted marketplace standards.